fern-pl/specification/specification/grammar.md

 `[aggregation] name`

 Fern declares 3 different kinds of user-defined types.

 A type with no members has a minimum size of 1 byte, however it may also not be explicitly used to declare a variable.

+Types may be created anonymously, directly inlining their effects by not defining a name, this may not be done using classes as an anonymous nor in a tagged.

 An example of struct/class syntax is as follows:
 ```